Learn about alternative seating and how to use it in the classroom to promote attention, motor skills, and more!

 We recently posted some great tips for introducing fidget toys and other sensory materials into the classroom.
 These tips work for introducing alternative seating as well.
 Here are some other suggestions:

-Model!
 Sit on a therapy ball yourself and show kids that it CAN stay in one spot and that you don’t have to bounce as high as the moon to get the benefits of a calmer body.

-Give kids lots of different options.
 A therapy ball is only the beginning when it comes to alternative seating!
 Allowing kids to explore what works for them will send the message that they have some control and responsibility.
 Frame the seating options as a privilege that can be taken away if not used properly.

 You can try getting parents to buy in and even provide ball chairs or disc cushions by sending home a simple letter.
 Ask them to purchase a therapy ball for their child, explain the benefits of alternative seating and get permission for them to use it in the classroom.
 You can find a printable letter template in the Wiggle Worms ebook.